-Dr. Harry Roth, MD, was a flight surgeon with the United States Air Force from 1963-1965, and was decorated with an Air Medal and a Bronze Star in 1965.
+Harry Roth, MD, was a flight surgeon with the United States Air Force from 1963-1965, and was decorated with an Air Medal and a Bronze Star in 1965.
 He was a General Motors Scholar at Ohio State University, and earned his medical degree at Case Western Reserve University.
 He completed his residency in ophthalmology at the University of Wisconsin and was a Heed Fellow at the University of California-San Francisco in glaucoma.
-Dr. Roth recently retired from Davis Duehr Dean in Madison, where he had practiced ophthalmology since 1970, and had also served as Associate Clinical Professor at the University of Wisconsin.
+Dr. Roth is retired from Davis Duehr Dean in Madison, where he had practiced ophthalmology since 1970, and had also served as Associate Clinical Professor at the University of Wisconsin.
 He is a member of the Chazen Museum of Art Council.

-David Steffen is a Wisconsin State Representative who was first elected to office in 2014 and re-elected in 2016.
+David Steffen is a Wisconsin State Representative who was first elected to office in 2014 and re-elected in 2016 and 2018.
 David is a graduate of the University of Wisconsin at Madison and began his private sector career in government relations soon after graduation.
 In 2000, David was hired by the Green Bay Packers to facilitate their campaign efforts relating to a $300 million expansion of Lambeau Field.
 The success of this project paved the way for the new $130 million Titletown District currently under construction adjacent to Lambeau Field.
 David also spent twelve years in the education and non-profit sectors, most notably as the Director of Operations for the Legislative Leadership Institute Academy of Foreign Affairs (LLIAFA).
 David’s responsibilities with LLIAFA included in-country logistics and operational oversight of educational programming in Dublin, Ireland; Baku, Azerbaijan; Tbilisi, Georgia; Bern, Switzerland and Kigali, Rwanda.
 David now resides in Howard, Wisconsin with his wife and son.
 He continues to own multiple businesses while serving as State Representative, including an organic food distribution company and a management agency that assists international authors and public speakers.

 David G. Walsh, JD, a retired partner with Foley and Lardner and former managing partner, was a member of the firm’s Government and Public Affairs Practice and the Sports Industry Team.
 He also had an extensive estate planning practice, and counseled clients and families on business succession and wealth management and transfer.
 Mr. Walsh has served as chairman of the Wisconsin State Elections Board, is a member and former secretary of the Dane County Bar Association, is a member of the Board of Directors of National Guardian Life Insurance Company, Alkar-RapidPak, Inc. and has served as president of the University of Wisconsin System Board of Regents.
 He currently serves as Chair of the UW Hospital and Clinics Authority Board.
 Mr. Walsh received his bachelor’s degree, with honors, in 1965 from UW-Madison, and in 1997 received the Distinguished Business Alumnus Award from the University’s School of Business.
 His J.D. degree was conferred in 1970 by Harvard Law School.
 On a personal note, Mr. Walsh has two sons with Usher syndrome, a genetic disorder characterized by partial or total hearing loss accompanied by gradual vision loss caused by retinitis pigmentosa (RP).